-The Spirit of Newfoundland Productions – take in a dinner theatre at the historic Masonic Hall.
+The Spirit of Newfoundland Productions – take in a dinner theatre at the historic Gower Street Church.
 You will get a real feel for the Newfoundland way and have a good belly laugh.
 Big talent there.
-Visit their Screech Room too – so cool.

 ART GALLERIES – we have lots of talented artists here and if you want to take home a piece of Newfoundland, art is the way to go.
 Shameless marketing in 3,2,1 – you can also order a piece of Newfoundland via my website and have a piece shipped right to your home so you don’t have to carry it back :)

-SHOPPING – for clothes: Twisted Sister, Johnny Ruth and Rosie the Rebel.
+SHOPPING – for clothes: Twisted Sister and Johnny Ruth.

-SHOPPING – for gifts and keepsakes: The Newfoundland Weavery and The Downhome - they also carry my prints and greeting cards, just sayin’ :)
+SHOPPING – for gifts and keepsakes: The Newfoundland Weavery and The Downhome.

 VIEW - Signal Hill.
 Just go and take in the view or hike the awesome trail around the cliffs through the narrows.
 It’s a hefty hike so be prepared…especially going up.
 FYI – everywhere is UP in Newfoundland.